Garrick Theatre, Stockport: 1962–present

 Since the bar refurbishment the Garrick Studio has produced a wider variety of plays, presenting intimate, exciting and sometimes controversial plays by playwrights such as David Mamet, David Harrower, Jean-Paul Sartre, Yasmina Reza, Andrew Bovell, John Godber, Laura Wade, Dennis Kelly, Joe Penhall and Simon Stephens.
-It also enabled the theatre to encourage the development of new writing for the stage in Stockport.

 The Youth Theatre has flourished in the past few years, presenting main stage productions and showcase performances each year.
-In recent years, Garrick Youth has grown from 1 weekly group of 20 students (aged 14–18) to 5 Weekly groups for around 100 students (aged 7–18).
+In recent years, Garrick Youth has grown from one weekly group of 20 students (aged 14–18) to five weekly groups for around 100 students (aged 7–18).

 In 2016 BBC Radio 4 recorded Mark Steel's in Town from the theatre.

 In May 2018, Stockport Garrick hosted their first Stockport Festival of New Writing.
 A week long festival championing new writing for the stage.
-It included development performances of brand new plays by Stockport and Greater Manchester Playwrights and talks and workshops by theatre Makers.
-Simon Stephens, patron for the Festival, gave a talk discussing his Stockport Plays (Port, On the Shore of the Wide World, Punk Rock and Blindsided) with Stockport actor Katie West.
-Extracts from the Stockport Plays were directed and performed by Garrick members.
+It included development performances of brand new plays by Stockport and Greater Manchester playwrights and talks and workshops by theatre makers.
+Simon Stephens, patron for the festival, gave a talk discussing his Stockport plays (Port, On the Shore of the Wide World, Punk Rock and Blindsided) with Stockport actor Katie West.
+Extracts from the Stockport plays were directed and performed by Garrick members.